dchar/dchar.github.io/_posts/2016-05-01-challenge-and-project.markdown

 I can use the averages to (hopefully) get closer to the actual page.
 I will also be adding a manual tuning feature for special situations.

+EDIT (5/4): I will change the blog feed soon so that the three most recent posts are displayed and the entire list is hosted on a separate page